nadakhn/harmonograph/README.md

 4. ./Harmonograph

-current statys:
+current stauys:
-- animates the harmonograph with static values
+- animate the harmonograph with static values
 - [PENDING: todo on mon] integrate with dian's rotation + zooming, already done for windows ver